peterkuma/icon-so-2024/README.md

 command requires `alcf download merra2 --login` to be run first to log in to the data distribution service.

+### alcf_obs

+Run ALCF on the observed input data under `input/obs/lidar` to produce simulated backscatter.
+The output is stored under `data/obs/samples`.

 ### alcf_model_levante

 Requires: `track`